 This Healthy Vegan Spinach & Peas One-Pot Pasta is light, refreshing and full of zesty flavour.
 Instead of heavy cream, it's tossed in a simple mix of healthy oil, apple cider vinegar, freshly squeezed lemon and nutritional yeast - A perfect springtime lunch, summer BBQ side or quick weeknight meal.

-*Nutrition Disclaimer: Although Michelle holds certification in Holistic Nutrition, Yoga and Energy Medicine, the health, fitness and nutritional information provided on this site is designed for educational purposes only.
+*Nutrition Disclaimer: The information provided on this site is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace professional medical advice, diagnosis, or treatment.
 Please read our disclaimers page for more information.

 If you're in the mood for a light, cheesy and nut-free pasta (or aren't in the mood to whip up a dairy-free cashew cream), this is the pasta for you!
 It's quick, easy, and so satisfying.
 After the first time I whipped it together, I made it two more times that week because it's seriously that good (and that easy)!